JordanEvans/Diego/README.md

 <h3>Simple.
 Fast.
 Organized.</h3>

 Diego's goal is to be The Simplest and the Fastest Scriptwriting software for Graphic Novel writers.
-Diego also seconds as specscript software.
+Diego seconds as specscript software as well.

 Diego has traded feature bloat for simplicity.
-Only features that are neccessary to get the job done are added.
+Only features that are necessary to get the job done are added.
 Diego's design centers around keeping the writers hands on the keyboard.
-Keyboard shortcuts replace the common interface cluttered with buttons and menus and submenus.
+Keyboard shortcuts replace the common interface cluttered with buttons and menus and sub-menus.

 Each Story, Scene and Page has an Info/Abstract Text area that allows the writer to outline their story by creating abstracts.
 This text area works as a convenient place to store premises for new story ideas that may turn into a full script at some point.

-When Diego saves, three documents are created: the Diego document, an RTF for extra tweeking, and a PDF.
+When Diego saves, three documents are created: the Diego document, an RTF for extra tweaking, and a PDF.

 <img src="http://specscripter.com/screenshot.png">